andrefernandes/docker-centos7-base/README.md

 with CentOS.

-A work is in progress to convert, migrate and adapt some useful images around to this CentOS-based distribution.
+A work is in progress to convert, migrate and adapt some useful images around to CentOS-based distributions.
 The list below will be updated accordingly.

+* andrefernandes/docker-java7
+* andrefernandes/docker-tomcat7
+* andrefernandes/docker-mysql
-* TO_DO
+* andrefernandes/docker-redis

 ### But I need RHEL images!

-Please note that nearly all images under my repository are derived from this one, so it would be very easy to simply change the FROM clause in its Dockerfile in order to use the RHEL 7 official base image.
+Please note that nearly all images under my repository are derived from this one, so it would be very easy to simply change the FROM clause in its own Dockerfile in order to use the RHEL 7 official base image.
+Rebuilding the derived images would be a piece of cake.

 The RHEL 7 official base image can be downloaded from Redhat and installed with "docker load" and tagged with whatever name you like.